binhtran432k/dracula.nvim/README.md

   cache = true, -- When set to true, the theme will be cached for better performance

+  prefer_undercurl = true, -- When set to true, the undercurl will be used place of underline in specific contexts.

   plugins = {
     -- enable all plugins when not using lazy.nvim
     -- set to false to manually enable/disable plugins